Gibson '60s Hummingbird Gallery

 Changes in appearance, such as the pickguard and finish, can be observed.

-Pickguards now feature a two-tone yellow and white pattern in addition to the solid yellow pattern,
+Pickguards now feature a two-tone yellow and white pattern in addition to the solid yellow design,

 and screw-on pickguards also appeared around this time.
 Screw-on pickguards were also used on the J-45 Custom Color,